Image 1 of 4

 MOMOE - Daido Moryiama

-Daido Moriyama (1938-) is a Japanese photographer best known for his high-contrast, high-grain black-and-white photographs.
-He was the leader of Provoke, a Japanese movement of the 1970s characterized by the use of instant photography.
-"Momoe" joins a series of four "Woman in the Night" books (Shinobu, Hiroko, Naomi, Yukari).
-Daido Moriyama likes to play with planes, for example by incorporating city markings, window reflections or advertising images, more or less faded, into his photos.
-Some photographs appear imperfect because they are blurred or overexposed.
+Daido Moriyama (1938-) is a Japanese photographer best known for his black-and-white photographs, characterized by sharp contrasts and heavy grain.
+He is the leader of Provoke, a Japanese movement of the 1970s known for its use of instant photography.
+"Momoe" is the latest addition to a series of four books titled "Woman in the Night" (Shinobu, Hiroko, Naomi, Yukari).
+Daido Moriyama likes to play with composition, for example by incorporating city signage, window reflections, or advertising images—some more faded than others—into his photos.
+Some photographs appear imperfect because they are blurry or overexposed.

 Published by Akio Nagasawa Publishing